strozfriedberg/lightgrep/BUILD.md

 Platforms
 ---------
 Liblightgrep can build on Linux, MacOS X, and Windows.
 It should be noted that Windows builds are a huge pain in the keister; stock up on beer and nachos (Windows builds are _easier_ with a Linux-hosted cross compiler).
-MacOS X can also be a finicky.
+MacOS X can also be finicky.

 Tooling